How to Update Manjaro Linux with Command Terminal

 sudo pacman-key --populate archlinux manjaro

-These commands will update the GPG keys used by the package manager to verify the authenticity of software packages.
-This is a common issue that may occur when updating your Manjaro Linux system.
+These commands update the GPG keys that the package manager uses to verify the authenticity of software packages.
+Refreshing these keys can often resolve common update-related issues in Manjaro Linux, especially those pertaining to package verification failures.

 sudo rm -r /etc/pacman.d/gnupg